-Remark LOCATION DESCRIPTION DOT PROOF REQUIRED RTS Indicates that proof of compliance with US Department of Transportation (DOT) safety regulations is required before title can be issued.
+REMARK LOCATION DESCRIPTION DOT PROOF REQUIRED RTS Indicates that proof of compliance with US Department of Transportation (DOT) safety regulations is required before title can be issued.
 If this remark is indicated on an RPO record, the vehicle may not be titled in the US and the registration cannot be renewed.
-(Same as DOT STANDARDS in Mainframe) DOT STANDARDS (y/n) Mainframe Indicates that proof of compliance with US Department of Transportation (DOT) safety regulations is required before title can be issued.
+(Same as DOT STANDARDS in Core) DOT STANDARDS (y/n) Core Indicates that proof of compliance with US Department of Transportation (DOT) safety regulations is required before title can be issued.
 If this remark is indicated on an RPO record, the vehicle may not be titled in the US and the registration cannot be renewed.
-(Same as DOT PROOF REQUIRED in RTS) DPS-EMISSIONS PRGM NON-COMPLIANCE EMISSIONS TEST: (D) RTS, Mainframe Indicates the vehicle did not pass an emissions test as required by an emissions testing county for vehicles 2 through 24 years old and gasoline-powered.
-DPS SAFETY SUSPENSION RTS, Mainframe The Department of Public Safety has placed a suspension on the motor vehicle registration due to the owner's failure to maintain financial responsibility.
-DPS STOLEN VERIFY TCIC BY VIN Mainframe DPS has notified VTR that the vehicle has been reported stolen.
+(Same as DOT PROOF REQUIRED in RTS) DPS-EMISSIONS PRGM NON-COMPLIANCE EMISSIONS TEST: (D) RTS, Core Indicates the vehicle did not pass an emissions test as required by an emissions testing county for vehicles 2 through 24 years old and gasoline-powered.
+DPS SAFETY SUSPENSION RTS, Core The Department of Public Safety has placed a suspension on the motor vehicle registration due to the owner's failure to maintain financial responsibility.
+DPS STOLEN VERIFY TCIC BY VIN Core DPS has notified VTR that the vehicle has been reported stolen.
 Check with reporting police agency that placed the remark in the NCIC-TCIC (National Crime Information Center-Texas Crime Information Center) files to see if the vehicle is still stolen or if a recovery notice has been received within the past few days."
 The placing and removal of stolen remarks in the VTR computer is done weekly by the DPS.
 (Same as STOLEN - VERIFY TCIC BY VIN in RTS) DUPLICATE NONREPAIRABLE VEHICLE TITLE ISSUED RTS The original Nonrepairable Vehicle Title (NVT) was lost, stolen or mutilated and a Duplicate NVT was issued.
-DUPLICATE NONREPAIRABLE CERTIFICATE OF TITLE Mainframe The original Nonrepairable Certificate of Title (NRCOT) was lost, stolen or mutilated and a Duplicate NRCOT was issued.
-Obsolete but still displays on old records DUPLICATE NONREPAIRABLE VEHICLE TITLE Mainframe The original Nonrepairable Vehicle Title (NVT) was lost, stolen or mutilated and a Duplicate NVT was issued.
-DUPLICATE REG - (RECORD # OF #) Mainframe The department's records contain two or more records with the same license plate number.
-DUPLICATE SALVAGE CERTIFICATE ISSUED Mainframe The original Salvage Certificate was lost, stolen or mutilated and a Duplicate Salvage Certificate was issued.
-Obsolete but still displays on old records .
-DUPLICATE SALVAGE CERTIFICATE OF TITLE Mainframe The original Salvage Certificate of Title (SCOT) was lost, stolen or mutilated and a Duplicate SCOT was issued.
+DUPLICATE NONREPAIRABLE CERTIFICATE OF TITLE Core The original Nonrepairable Certificate of Title (NRCOT) was lost, stolen or mutilated and a Duplicate NRCOT was issued.
+Obsolete but still displays on old records DUPLICATE NONREPAIRABLE VEHICLE TITLE Core The original Nonrepairable Vehicle Title (NVT) was lost, stolen or mutilated and a Duplicate NVT was issued.
+DUPLICATE REG - (RECORD # OF #) Core The department's records contain two or more records with the same license plate number.
+DUPLICATE SALVAGE CERTIFICATE ISSUED Core The original Salvage Certificate was lost, stolen or mutilated and a Duplicate Salvage Certificate was issued.
 Obsolete but still displays on old records.
-DUPLICATE SALVAGE TITLE ISSUED Mainframe The original Salvage Title or Certificate was lost, stolen or mutilated and a Duplicate Salvage Title was issued.
+DUPLICATE SALVAGE CERTIFICATE OF TITLE Core The original Salvage Certificate of Title (SCOT) was lost, stolen or mutilated and a Duplicate SCOT was issued.
+Obsolete but still displays on old records.
+DUPLICATE SALVAGE TITLE ISSUED Core The original Salvage Title or Certificate was lost, stolen or mutilated and a Duplicate Salvage Title was issued.
 DUPLICATE SALVAGE VEHICLE TITLE ISSUED RTS The original Salvage Vehicle Title (SVT), Title or Certificate was lost, stolen or mutilated and a Duplicate SVT was issued.
-E-TITLE RTS, Mainframe A title record that is held in an electronic status, which includes a title record with an electronic lien. e-Titles support only one lien entry.
+E-TITLE RTS, Core A title record that is held in an electronic status, which includes a title record with an electronic lien. e-Titles support only one lien entry.
 A paper title is not printed.
+E-TITLE PRINT DATE: [MM/DD/YYYY] RTS, Core As of February 13, 2012, when an e-lienholder releases an ELT, a paper title is automatically printed and mailed to the owner's address or a third party as specified by the e-lienholder.
+Upon releasing the ELT, this remark is added.